Ray Willis

-Ray Willis (born August 13, 1982) is a former American football offensive tackle who last played for the Kansas City Chiefs of the National Football League (NFL).
-He was selected by the Seattle Seahawks in the 4th round (105th overall pick) of the 2005 NFL Draft.
-He played college football for the Florida State University Seminoles.
+Ray Willis (born August 13, 1982) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Florida State Seminoles and was selected by the Seattle Seahawks in the fourth round (105th overall pick) of the 2005 NFL draft.

-He has also been a member of the Miami Dolphins, New Orleans Saints and New York Jets.
+He was also a member of the Miami Dolphins, New Orleans Saints, New York Jets, and Kansas City Chiefs.

-Early years
+Early life

 Willis attended Angleton High School and was a letterman in football.
 In football, as a senior, he was an All-District honoree, a Class 5A All-State honoree, and after his senior season, he was named an All-Midland Regional honorable mention by Prep Star, and was ranked the Super Prep's 28th best offensive lineman, and the 36th-best football prospect in the state of Texas.

 College career

 Willis attended Florida State University, where he started 35 games and teamed with Alex Barron to make one of the best offensive lines in college football.